December 2nd, 2022

 Right now, 90% of potential patients across clinical trials are lost before enrollment.
 But technology can help us change that.
 More and more sites are adopting technology that automates time-consuming parts of their workflow that could be better spent on patient screening and care.

 For example, calendar integrations and scheduling tools can prevent conflicts and can send timed reminders to site staff to follow up with patients or schedule visits.
 Automation tools can also calculate patient visit windows to meet protocol needs.
-During an Alzheimer’s disease trial, site staff can use visit window calculators to ensure that patients are screened for amyloid positivity on the same day they get tested for cognitive performance, if needed.
+During an Alzheimer’s disease trial, site staff can use visit schedules with visit window tolerances built in to ensure that patients are screened for amyloid positivity on the same day they get tested for cognitive performance, if needed.

 Digital tools serve as time-savers that get patients into and through the system faster, toward treatment.